burak-yildizoz/OpenCV-Projects/README.md

 <kbd><img src="fig/Segment.jpg"/></kbd>

 First, the image is divided into segments by EGBIS.
-Then, features (preferably SIFT, ORB if not available) are detected in each segment.
+Then, SIFT features are detected in each segment.
 Feature matching is performed between two frames.
 Each segment matches with the segment that has the maximum number of feature matches in the previous frame.